tinkabel85/MyToDoApp/README.md

 # ToDo Application

-This application consists of 3 pages:
+This application is built with React JS and consists of 3 parts:

-1. Information about me.
+1. About me

+    + contains the information about me as well as my projects/repos.

-2. ToDo Application.
+2. Tasks
-3. Contacts.

-ToDo Application provides you with a simple yet powerful tool to plan your tasks and have a full overview of your goals.
+   + This simple ToDo Application provides you with a tool to plan and have a full overview of your tasks.

+3. Contacts

+    + Feel free to contact me if you need any further information.